ThomasForselius/pickyproducts/README.md

 - Links testing:
     - All links redirect to the correct page
+        - External links redirect to a new tab/webpage with the correct target domain
     - Leaves no error messages in console
     - Leaves no error messages on page
-    - If the user clicked logout, the page will redirect to landing page and the auth session is terminated
+    - If the user clicked logout, the page will redirect to landing page and the auth session is terminated/reset
+    - *Sign in / Sign Up* opens the correct modal popup on landing page
+    - *profile name* opens the correct modal popup on landing page
+    - Logo always returns to landing page
+    - Plus-icon on 'Show products page' redirects to 'Add product page'
+    - Toggle icon toggles price

 - Faulty Adresses / Pages
     - All pages and addresses have been tested to show a 404 message/page if they don't exist.